-If you have an interest in helping the governance of Plone, and particularly the energy and time to pitch in, the Plone Foundation could use your help on the seven-member board of directors.
+If you have an interest in helping the governance of Plone, and particularly the energy and time to pitch in, please consider nominating yourself to serve on the Plone Foundation board of directors for 2014-2015.

 - Log in on plone.org and go here: